kkimber/CBUSPico/README.md

 ## Project Status

-* Current status has the example module compling and it appears functional.
+* Current status has the example module compiling and it appears functional.
 * Use of the external I2C FRAM or EEPROM is not yet implemented, and is largely untested.
 * Module based on using the PICO QPSI flash should be functional, but has had very limited testing.